Hitesh-Wadhwani/first-repository/README.md

 # first-repository
-This is a first git-hub repo
+This is a first github repository.